- What Is a Project Status Report?

 How to Make Project Status Reports in ProjectManager

-Here are all the reports you can create once you have the software.
+Here are some of the reports you can create once you have the project management software.

 Project Status Report